All Car Manufacturer Articles

 Suspension Arm Bolts

-Sadly, on one of the worse windy and rainy days of the year.
-So, one of our good customers was out and about in his BMW 1 series car, 2008 model .
-Consequently, finding himself having to swerve his car.
-Thus, having to avoid a broken branch !
+Sadly, on one of the worst windy and rainy days of the year.
+So, one of our good customers was out and about in his BMW 1 series car, a 2008 model .
+Consequently, he found himself having to swerve his car.
+Thus, we have to avoid a broken branch !
 That had just snapped off a tree due to the high winds.

 Dangerously, his car skidded and crashed into the curb. causing damage to the underside of the car.
 Of course, the customer suspected that something had broken the front suspension.
 Perhaps an “Arm Rubber Bush” or the “Suspension Arm Bolts.”
 Carefully, his car limped into my garage in Halifax, West Yorkshire.

 Also, the TPMS sensor lights were illuminated!
 So when checking the BMW’s tyres .
-They were discovered to be inflated to the incorrect pressures.
+They were discovered to be inflated to the incorrect pressure.
 Unfortunately, we later thought that this could have caused the car to swerve.
-As a result, the car hit the kerb while attempting to avoid a tree branch.
+As a result, the car hit the curb while attempting to avoid a tree branch.

 So, the problem was discovered, and the hub had to be removed to solve the problem.
 Also, the broken stud was drilled out, as the stud had been snapped off flush with the hub.
 Subsequently, the bolt was drilled out and the hole was re-tapped.
 Of course, I’m up for a new stud.
 The other suspension arm bolts were BMW parts (supplied by the local BMW dealer in Wakefield, the nearest one to my garage in Halifax) that were also changed, and the assembly was re-fitted.